Binary logit model in excel

 In our case there are three explanatory variables, one qualitative - the age class - and two quantitative corresponding to the counts of page views.

 Since we have selected the labels of the variables, we must select the option Variable labels.

 Once you have clicked on the OK button, the calculations are performed and the results displayed.

 Interpret the results of a binary logit model

 The goodness-of-fit statistics table gives several indicators of the quality of the model (or goodness of fit).
-These results are equivalent to the R² of the linear regression and the ANOVA table.
+These results are equivalent to the R² in the linear regression and to the ANOVA table.
 The most important value is the Chi² associated with the Log ratio (L.R.).
 It is the equivalent of Fisher's F-test of the linear model: we try to evaluate if the variables provide a significant amount of information to explain the variability of the response variable.
 In our case, as the probability is lower than 0.0001, we can conclude that the variables bring a significant amount of information.